 - Oral clonidine (0.2-0.3 mg QHS) may be considered as an alternative to dexmedetomidine for mild insomnia.

 avoid volume overload

 - Critically ill patients will generally tend to retain fluid and become volume overloaded.
 Without attention to volume status, this may lead to profound volume overload.
-Numerous studies correlate positive fluid balance with mortality.83,84
+Numerous studies correlate positive fluid balance with mortality.(26073560, 28130687)

 - Follow your patient's volume status carefully.
 If the patient is consistently gaining fluid or becoming >4-5 liters net positive, this is a problem which requires management.

-- Allowing patients to develop highly positive fluid balance (e.g. >6 liters positive) is a hallmark of poor-quality critical care.
+- Allowing patients to develop highly positive fluid balance (e.g., >4-6 liters positive) is a hallmark of poor-quality critical care.

 - Avoid maintenance fluids.
-Most patients will receive plenty of fluid via medications, infusions, and enteral nutrition.85 Maintenance fluid should be restricted unless there is a specific indication (e.g. rhabdomyolysis and diabetic ketoacidosis).
+Most patients will receive plenty of fluid via medications, infusions, and enteral nutrition.(26768425) Maintenance fluid should be restricted unless there is a specific indication (e.g., rhabdomyolysis or diabetic ketoacidosis).

-- Exception: For healthy patients with normally functioning kidneys and heart (e.g. young intoxicated patients), maintenance fluids are reasonable.
-However, you should still follow input/output to ensure that the patient isn't retaining fluid (healthy patients will balance input/output on their own).
+- Exception: For healthy patients with normally functioning kidneys and heart (e.g., young intoxicated patients), maintenance fluids are reasonable because such patients don't tend to retain fluid.
+However, you should still follow input/output to ensure that the patient isn't retaining fluid.

 don't blindly chase low urine output or elevated lactate with fluid